krishan-thinkscoop/AndroidSDK-StarterKit/README.md

 # Android Boilerplate App

-This is a boiler-plate app to get you started with the Atomic SDK for Android.
+This is a boiler-plate app that can be forked to get you started with the Atomic SDK for Android.

 The code is based around the [documentation] (https://documentation.atomic.io/sdks/android) and designed to get you up and running as quickly as possible, not necessarily as best practice.